garind-888/cancerfast/paper.md

-The intersection of cardiovascular disease and cancer represents a critical challenge in modern medicine.
+The intersection of ischemic heart disease and cancer represents a critical challenge in modern medicine.
 While previous studies have reported increased mortality in cancer patients experiencing acute myocardial infarction (1-3), the precise impact on cancer-specific survival and potential mechanisms remain undefined.
-We hypothesized that ST-elevation myocardial infarction (STEMI) significantly worsens cancer-specific survival and that diagnostic delays may contribute to poor outcomes.
+We hypothesized that ST-elevation myocardial infarction (STEMI) cancer patient may have diagnostic delays and we aimed to assess the long term survival outcome of those patient.